Chinese Wikipedia: Third block and temporary unblocks

 The third block began on 19 October 2005, and there was no indication as to whether this block was temporary or permanent, or what the reasons or causes for this block were.
 According to the status page currently maintained on the Chinese Wikipedia, the Florida and Korea servers were blocked, whereas the Paris and Amsterdam servers were not.
 Dozens of editors from across mainland China reported that they could only access Wikipedia using proxy servers, although there were isolated reports that some users could access Wikipedia without using a proxy.
 Most Chinese people were not able to connect to the site at all.

 During October and November 2006, it first appeared that the site was unblocked again.
 Many conflicting reports came from news outlets, bloggers, and Wikipedians, reporting a possible partial or full unblocking of Wikipedia.
 Some reports indicated a complete unblock; others suggested that some sensitive topics remained blocked, and yet others suggested that the Chinese Wikipedia was blocked whereas other-language versions were not.
 From 17 November onwards, the complete block was once again in place.

 On 15 June 2007, China lifted the block for several articles, only to then block an increasing number of articles.
 On 30 August 2007, all blocks were lifted, but then a block was placed on Wikipedia for all languages on 31 August 2007.
 As of 26 January 2008, all languages of Wikipedia were blocked, and as of 2 April 2008, the block was lifted.

 By 5 April 2008, the Chinese Wikipedia became difficult to access from the Sun Yat-Sen University in Guangzhou.
 Connections to the Chinese Wikipedia were completely blocked as of 6 April 2008.
 Any attempt to access the Chinese Wikipedia resulted in a 60-second ban on all Wikimedia websites.
 However, users were able to log on to the Chinese Wikipedia using https.
 All other languages were accessible, but politically sensitive searches such as Tibet were still blocked.

 On 3 July 2008, the government lifted the ban on accessing the Chinese Wikipedia.
 However, some parts were still inaccessible.
-On 31 July 2008, BBC reported that the Chinese Wikipedia had been unblocked that day in China; it had still been blocked the previous day.
+On 31 July 2008, the BBC reported that the Chinese Wikipedia had been unblocked that day in China; it had still been blocked the previous day.
 This came within the context of foreign journalists arriving in Beijing to report on the upcoming Olympic Games, and websites like the Chinese edition of the BBC were being unblocked following talks between the International Olympic Committee and the Games' Chinese organizers.